freedev/solrcloud-zookeeper-docker/README.md

 - Start Zookeeper ensemble with the given configuration.
 - Create and start 3 SolrCloud containers linked to Zookeeper ensemble

-Zookeeper ensemble and SolrCloud can be exposed externally through ZKHOST env variable
+If you want connect your clients to SolrCloud or want read by Zookeeper ensemble and SolrCloud can be exposed externally through ZKHOST env variable

 # Boot
-An init.d start/stop script has been provided.
-Linking the script into `/etc/inid.d`:
+In order to help someone that want restart all the container automatically with Linux at every boot, an init.d start/stop script has been provided.

+You should link the script into `/etc/inid.d`:

 	  export SZD_HOME=/home/ubuntu/solrcloud-zookeeper-docker
     sudo ln -s $SZD_HOME/sbin/solrcloud-zookeeper-docker /etc/init.d/solrcloud-zookeeper-docker

 Edit `solrcloud-zookeeper-docker` script and modify:

     ZK_CLUSTER_SIZE=1
     SOLRCLOUD_CLUSTER_SIZE=1

 Under Ubuntu you can configure boot start and stop in this way: